MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/ios.md

 ## 1. Add in-app updates to your app

-Please follow the [Get started](~/sdk/get-started/ios.md) section if you haven't setup and started the SDK in your application, yet.
+Please follow the [Get started](~/sdk/get-started/ios.md) section if you haven't set up and started the SDK in your application, yet.

 ### 1.1 Add the Mobile Center Distribute module